Korey Lindsey: Jacksonville Jaguars

 On November 14, 2012, he was signed to the Jacksonville Jaguars practice squad after Antonio Dennard was placed on the Practice Squad/Injured list.
 He was released on November 15.

 Washington Redskins

 On December 5, 2012, Lindsey was signed to the practice squad of the Washington Redskins.
 On January 7, 2013, he was promoted to the active roster.
 He was released on April 17.

 New Orleans Saints

 On May 13, 2013, he was signed by the New Orleans Saints.
 He was released on August 31.

 Dallas Cowboys

 On August 6, 2014, he was signed as a free agent by the Dallas Cowboys.
 He was waived injured with a hand injury on August 14.
 He was placed on the injured reserve list on August 15.
 He was released on August 18.

 Coaching career

+Lindsey was an assistant coach at Southern Illinois in 2018 and a graduate assistant at Southwest Minnesota State in spring 2019.

 In 2019, Lindsey was hired as the cornerbacks coach at Pittsburg State University.

+He later accepted an assistant coaching position at Wayne State for the 2020 season but resigned after a few months to take care of his mother.

-In 2022, Lindsey was hired as head football coach at Liberty Magnet High School in Baton Rouge, Louisiana.
+In 2022, Lindsey became the head football coach at Liberty Magnet High School in Baton Rouge, Louisiana.